TYPO3-Headless/nuxt-typo3/docs/frontend/forms.md

 <br/>
 :::

 All fields are generated in the loop, based on T3Form schema.
-T3FormFormFramework component is responsible
+T3FormFormFramework component is responsible for mapping fields to this strategy.

 ```json